Vikesfoeva/aws_slack_ai_app/README.md

    - Ensure you have access to AWS Bedrock
    - Create an IAM user with appropriate Bedrock permissions
    - Note down your AWS credentials
+   - Enable access to the Amazon Titan model in Bedrock

 4. Install dependencies:
    ```bash